on3iro/aeons-end-randomizer/CustomExpeditions/Types.md

 type: [`NarrativeConfig`](#NarrativeConfig)

-Defines the resulting narrative and the descision the players can make.
+Defines the resulting narrative and the decision the players can make.

 ##### Example